 Type 2 diabetes is less common in children, but becoming more frequent.
 If your child has type 2 diabetes, their pancreas can still produce insulin, but their body does not use the insulin properly.
-This causes blood sugars to rise.
+This causes glucose levels to rise.

 Causes: While the exact cause of type 2 diabetes is also unknown, type 2 diabetes is more closely associated with inactivity, an unhealthy diet and being overweight.
 Family history of diabetes — especially diabetes at a young age — and genetics can also play a role in type 2 diabetes.

 Care: Sometimes diet changes alone can improve your child’s insulin action enough so they will not need medications to have normal glucose levels.
-Occasionally, a child with type 2 diabetes will need insulin injections and/or medications to keep their blood sugars normal.
+Occasionally, a child with type 2 diabetes will need insulin injections and/or medications to keep their glucose levels normal.